jameslamb/conference-notes/scipy/SCIPY-2022.md

 - e.g. `prefect-slack`, `prefect-twitter`
 - `prefect deployment create`
     - Prefect has a "deployments" concept whiich is like a flow + scheduling
-- Flyte is k8s-native, andd assumes that everything is in containers
+- Flyte is k8s-native, and assumes that everything is in containers
     - "we have a lot of people who learn prefect soon after they learn Python"
     - Dagster, Flyte are more opinionated than Prefect